scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 For each command, reproduction works by cloning both source and project repositories at a the point in history when they were run into temporary directories.
-Then any local modifications which were present (and not under version control) are loaded from the description file and applied to the cloned repos.
-It then copies out the run control file to the cloned repos and performs and command-specific modifications needed.
+Then any local modifications which were present (and not under version control) are loaded from the description file and applied to the cloned repository.
+It then copies out the run control file to the cloned repositories and performs and command-specific modifications needed.
 Finally, it executes the appropriate command *from the cloned repository* using the original arguments provided on the command line.
-Figure :ref:`reproduce` presents a flowsheet of this process.
+Figure :ref:`reproduce` presents a flow sheet of this process.

 .. figure:: reproduce_flowchart.png